 Inam Wilson; Igonikon Adekunle

 Total E&P Nigeria Limited

 Heinz India Private Limited

-- Represented the Erha Contractor Group in an ad hoc international arbitration against the Nigerian owned oil corporation (NNPC) in respect of a crude entitlement dispute arising under a product sharing agreement, resulting in a favourable award of over $2bn against the NNPC.
+- Successfully represented the Erha Contractor Group in an ad hoc international arbitration against the Nigerian owned oil corporation (NNPC) in respect of a crude entitlement dispute arising under the PSC, resulting in a favourable award of over $2billion against the NNPC.